pushups/react-browserify-spa-seed/Readme.md

 A very opinionated seed for creating Single Page Apps that uses Browserify, React and Rework.

-## Why?

-You want to **create a new SPA but you don't want to depend on any framework** like AngularJS or Ember.
-You just want to roll your own thing.
-For that, you can start with this seed.

 ## Used libraries

 ### Build Libraries